Sagar Joshi

 - 8.6% of clicks only go to the featured snippet section of the search engine result page.

-- 8% of searches are questions.
+- Only 17% of Google searches are phrased as questions.

 - 30.9% of featured snippets rank in position one.